mario872/class-forge/README.md

  - [ ] Be able to upload your own profile photo

 ### What am I working on right now?
-Trying to develop other pages while still fixing up the main dashboard
+Developing the Details Page, while working on the main dashboard